Phala-Network/gramine/Documentation/devel/onboarding.rst

 -----------------------

 Gramine is a Library OS that emulates the Linux kernel.
-Think of Gramine as a tiny Linux re-implementation.
+Think of Gramine as a tiny Linux re-implementation in userspace.
 As one example, Gramine has its own implementations of Linux system calls.
 As another example, Gramine implements its own ``/proc/`` file system.

 Moreover, Gramine with the Intel SGX backend also emulates/validates some CPU features.
-For example, Gramine-SGX verifies the return values of the CPUID instruction.
-As another example, Gramine-SGX verifies the sanity of the CPU/NUMA topology.
+For example, Gramine with SGX verifies the return values of the CPUID instruction.
+As another example, Gramine with SGX verifies the consistency of the CPU/NUMA topology.

 Finally, Gramine is a standalone, "nostdlib" software.
 This means that Gramine itself doesn't link against any standard libraries and cannot rely on common